 They can keep your printed marketing costs low.

 Space comes with a price when you invest in printed marketing materials like brochures, catalogs, ads and signage.
 QR codes are a simple means to direct an audience to more information about a product, service or promotion while ensuring you don't waste valuable print space on unnecessary details.

 Because the QR code directs the user to an online promotion, you can update images, pricing and product details and with very little creative investment.
 This allows brands to keep their content fresh without having to constantly update their codes, ensuring any previous marketing also remains relevant.

 You can track audience response with ease.

-These are some benefits of QR codes to take into consideration with your marketing objectives:
+Some added benefits of QR codes to take into consideration with your marketing objectives include:

 - Easily generated

 - Can be custom sized to fit promotional items